Data Centers in Foz do Iguaçu

 Network & Connectivity Ecosystem

 The infrastructure in Foz do Iguaçu is purpose-built to bridge the gap between major South American economies.
-Its position makes it a natural gateway for international traffic moving through the southern interior.
+Its position makes it a natural gateway for international traffic moving through the southern interior of the continent.

-Carrier Density & Carrier Neutrality: There are ~10–15 carriers active in the region as of September 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 10.
+There are ~10–15 carriers active in the region as of September 2025.
 This density provides sufficient diverse routing through major Brazilian and regional providers for localized resiliency.

 Power Analysis